Akuli/mantaray/README.md

 because it's often handy to simultaneously run two instances of Mantaray connected to each other.

-    $ python3 -m mantaray --config-dir alice --dont-save-config
+    $ python3 -m mantaray --alice

 This should connect Mantaray to Mantatail.
-You can connect other IRC clients too, or you can connect another instance of Mantaray with `bob` instead of `alice`.
+You can connect other IRC clients too, or you can connect another instance of Mantaray with `--bob` instead of `--alice`.

-To see what config dir Mantaray uses when `--config-dir` is not specified, and what other options you can specify, run:
+To see what other options you can specify, run:

     $ python3 -m mantaray --help